-Making use of a standardized filter thread size is nice since you only need to get and carry 1 set of filters.
+Having a standardized filter thread size is useful due to the fact that you just need to find and bring 1 set of filters.

-A few zoom and telephoto lenses have larger filter ring thread diameters because they have enormous front lens elements.
+Some zoom and telephoto lenses have bigger filter ring thread diameters since they have large front lens elements.

 FD vs FL Lens Mount

-The Canon FL mount preceded the FD mount.
-You may use FL lenses on the FD mount, and FD lenses can be used on the FL lens mount.
+The Canon FL mount was made before the FD mount.
+You can use FL lenses on the FD mount, and FD lenses can be used on the FL lens mount.

-What Canon FL mount lenses do not have the feature to do auto stop-down metering.
-This means FL mount lenses are required to be stopped down by using the depth-of-preview switch to ensure the FD35’s light meter to display the proper value.
+What Canon FL mount lenses do not have the technology to automatically do stop-down metering.
+This means the lens will have to be stopped down with the depth-of-preview switch to enable the FD35’s light meter to display a correct value.

 FD vs new FD Lenses

-The whole new FD lens rotates to lock onto the camera.
-As opposed to original FD lenses which have a breech-lock ring at the rear of the lens that needs to be tightened in order to secure a lens.
+The whole body of the new FD lens rotates to lock onto the FD35.
+As opposed to original FD lenses which have a breech-lock ring at the rear of the lens that is required to be tightened in order to secure a lens.

-FD and new FD lenses are interchangeable with one another.
+New FD and FD lenses are interchangeable with each other.
 There will be no compatibility issues.

-Often you will find new FD lenses referred to as FDn lenses.
+Occasionally you will see new FD lenses referred to as FDn lenses.

-The difference in the design of the breech-lock ring was on account of complaints.
-A minority of users suffered from lenses getting jammed on a FD camera mount.
+The improvement in the design of the breech-lock ring was because of complaints.
+A small group of customers experienced lenses getting stuck on a camera.

-If you are unfamiliar with mounting an FD lens to a camera body, don’t sweat it.
-Just take the process slow and don't force anything.
+If you have not attached an FD mount lens to a camera, don’t fret.
+Just take it slow and do not force anything.

 Telling FD and FDn Lenses Apart

-You can easily tell new FD and FD lenses from one another.
-New FD lenses will have a silver button located on the outside of the lens, near the mount.
+You can instantly tell FD and new FD lenses from one another.
+New FD lenses will have a silver button located on the outside of the lens, where the lens mounts to the camera.

-The earlier FD lenses have a metal ring that is required to be rotated after the lens is put on the camera to lock it into place.
+The earlier FD lenses have a metal ring that is required to be rotated after the lens is attached to lock it into place.